 – Z.R., victim of police brutality

 “I wanted to be a police officer my whole life.
 I finally got a job working for the City and I did great – for three years, I got nothing but positive reviews from everyone who worked with me.
 They kept promoting me and giving me more and more responsibility.
 After three years at the Police Department, I told my supervisor I was gay.
 After that day, everything changed for me – they demoted me, took away assignments, initiated investigations against me, and gave me the worst possible performance evaluation.
 It got so bad that I had to quit.
-I am so glad that I found Madia Law.
-Ashwin Madia took the Police Department to task for what they did – Madia Law did lots of depositions of my supervisors and peers and built a great record of evidence.
+I am so glad that I found Josh and Ashwin at Madia Law.
+They took the Police Department to task for what they did – Madia Law did lots of depositions of my supervisors and peers and built a great record of evidence.
 After Madia Law got my case past summary judgment, the Police Department finally settled.

-- S.L, victim of sexual orientation discrimination
+– S.L., victim of sexual orientation discrimination